DrPaulBrewer/single-market-robot-simulator-app-framework/DB-SPEC.md

 A study folder contains or otherwise can retrieve these files:
 * config.json JSON configuration for running new realizations of this study.
-* optional zero or one schema.json file containing JSON schema for displaying configuration options in JSONEditor These are uploaded into a study folder as the result of data production
+These are uploaded into a study folder as the result of data production
 * optional zero or more dated .zip files containing a completed data realization for this study.
 * optional image files